SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders Of Eagle Pharmaceuticals, Inc. Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-28, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Eagle Pharmaceuticals, Inc.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+03, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Eagle Pharmaceuticals, Inc..

 Shareholders who purchased shares of EGRX during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.